jggautier/dataverse-scripts/get-dataverse-metadata/README.md

 Within the directory that you specified, the script will create a folder, whose name will include a timestamp, to store the downloaded JSON metadata files.

-For each dataset PID in the provided text file, the script will save a JSON file containing the metadata of the latest published dataset version.
+For each dataset PID in the provided text file, the script will save a JSON file containing the metadata of each published version of each dataset.

 ### Writing metadata from JSON files to CSV files
 Run any of the scripts that start with parse_, such as parse_basic_metadata.py